 Click on a style of cheese on the wheel below to reveal some interesting pairings and

 scroll down to discover how to create a show-stopping cheeseboard.

 Stilton, Roquefort, Gorgonzola

 Our Fig & Spelt Sourdough Crackers are made with whole fig pieces and honey.
 These sweet notes work well with the saltiness of a blue cheese.

 Accompaniments like ripe pears and a drizzle of honey will take this pairing to the next level.

 Cornichons, Cured meats

-Fresh cheeses always look stunning against the striking black of our Rye & Charcoal Sourdough Crackers.
+The lactic tang of a fresh cheese pairs well with the aromatic, herbal flavours in our Rosemary & Sea Salt Sourdough Crackers.
 Watermelon provides a refreshing and sweet contrast to a salty feta

 Soft & Bloomy Cheeses

 The crunch and spicy kick of our Pink Peppercorn Sourdough Crackers adds a new dimension to soft, earthy Bries or Camemberts.
 Truffle enhances the earthy notes present in this style of cheese further, while pickled cabbage cuts through the richness.